Funding and subsidies

 Trainee, supply and returning computer science teachers

-Courses which are part of the Computer Science Accelerator programme are free to trainee teachers, supply teachers and returning computer science teachers.
+All of the NCCE courses are free to trainee teachers, supply teachers and returning computer science teachers.

 Teachers from independent schools